masastack/MASA.Framework/src/Isolation/Masa.Contrib.Isolation.MultiEnvironment/README.md

 ##### Summarize

 * How is the environment resolved in the controller or MinimalAPI?
-    * The environment provides one parser by default, and the execution order is: EnvironmentVariablesParserProvider (gets the parameters in the system environment variables, the parameters of the default environment isolation: ASPNETCORE_ENVIRONMENT)
+    * The environment provides 7 parsers by default, and the execution order is: HttpContextItemParserProvider、 QueryStringParserProvider、 FormParserProvider、 RouteParserProvider、 HeaderParserProvider、 CookieParserProvider、 EnvironmentVariablesParserProvider (Get the parameters in the system environment variables, the parameters of the default environment isolation: ASPNETCORE_ENVIRONMENT)
+        * HttpContextItemParserProvider: Get tenant information through the Items property of the requested HttpContext
+        * QueryStringParserProvider: Get environment information through the requested QueryString
+            * https://github.com/masastack?ASPNETCORE_ENVIRONMENT=dev (environment information is dev)
+        * FormParserProvider: Get environment information through Form form
+        * RouteParserProvider: Get environment information through routing
+        * HeaderParserProvider: Get environment information through request headers
+        * CookieParserProvider: Get environmental information through cookies
+        * EnvironmentVariablesParserProvider: Get environment information through system environment variables
 * If the parser fails to resolve the environment, what is the last database used?
     * If the parsing environment fails, return DefaultConnection directly
 * How to change the default environment parameter name